nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/icX4XpolVLE/index.md

 ---
 title: My Journey into DevOps!
 From Web Developer to Author, Speaker, & Thought Leader.
+description: "\U0001F3AF Why Watch This Video?
+Explore the transformative journey of DevOps from its inception to its current critical role in efficient software delivery."
 date: 2024-04-04T11:34:59Z
 videoId: icX4XpolVLE
 url: /resources/videos/:slug